oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_AMX_BF16_Inference/README.md

 ## Example Output
 If successful, the sample displays [CODE_SAMPLE_COMPLETED_SUCCESSFULLY].
 Additionally, the sample generates performance and analysis diagrams for comparison.

-The diagrams show approximate performance speed increases using AMX BF16 with auto-mixed precision during inference.
-To see more performance improvement between AVX-512 BF16 and AMX BF16, increase the number of required computations in one batch.
+The diagrams show approximate performance speed increases using Intel® AMX BF16 with auto-mixed precision during inference.
+To see more performance improvement between AVX-512 BF16 and Intel® AMX BF16, increase the number of required computations in one batch.

-With the imporovement on model inference speed, using AMX BF16 with auto-mixed precision during inference will not influence the inference accuracy.
+With the imporovement on model inference speed, using Intel® AMX BF16 with auto-mixed precision during inference will not influence the inference accuracy.

 ## License